 Functional Behavioral Assessment

 AHRC NYC’s school psychologists supervise the FBA process.
 Classroom staff collect data.
 FBA data collection strategies include using A-B-C charts to better understand the role of antecedents and consequences in maintaining the behavior.
 Scatterplots help to identify certain times of the day and environments that show higher rates of student behavior.
 After a period of data collection, the student’s educational team will meet to analyze this information.
 A behavioral hypothesis is used to create an individualized behavior plan.
-Each team member’s role in behavioral modification is addressed.
+Each team member’s role in the behavioral modification is addressed.

 Board Certified Behavior Analysts

 BCBA are educational professionals who conduct systematic behavioral assessments, including functional analyses and functional assessments.
-BCBA provide analytic interpretations of the results.
+BCBAs provide analytic interpretations of the results.
 In AHRC NYC’s schools, the BCBA is responsible for the design of specific interventions and the supervision of behavioral strategies to ensure their effectiveness.

 Although most students with autism do not display aberrant behavior, there are instances in which individual patterns of behavior can become disruptive.
-In these situations, BCBAs can play an important role in modifying the behavior.
+In these situations, BCBAs can play an important role in modifying behavior.